Work and mental health

-Many people find going to work is good for their mental health.
-It can help you look after your mental health by providing:
+Many people find that working is good for their mental health.
+A job can help you look after your mental health by providing:

 - a source of income